delightio/delight.ios/README.md

 ### Frame Rate ###

 The frame rate will auto-adjust to become as high as possible.
 This may use up a lot of CPU, so you may want to reduce the frame rate to limit the effect on your app.
-To do so, call `[Delight setMaximumFrameRate:]` with the new maximum frame rate.
+To do so, call `[Delight setMaximumFrameRate:]` with the new maximum frame rate (in frames per second).
 You may need to experiment to find the right value.
-By default, the maximum frame rate is 30.
+By default the maximum frame rate is 30 fps.

 ### Recording Control ###